Track algorithm

 A track algorithm is a radar and sonar performance enhancement strategy.
 Tracking algorithms provide the ability to predict future position of multiple moving objects based on the history of the individual positions being reported by sensor systems.
 Historical information is accumulated and used to predict future position for use with air traffic control, threat estimation, combat system doctrine, gun aiming, missile guidance, and torpedo delivery.
 Position data is accumulated over the span of a few minutes to a few weeks.

-There are four common track algorithms.
+A tracker needs to go through four phases of updates: